Trudy Glenister pregnancy death: Ambulance service apologises

-Ms Beasley-Murray criticised the trust for sending student paramedics on the call and failing to properly train them on ectopic pregnancy.'A lottery'
+Ms Beasley-Murray criticised the trust for sending student paramedics on the call and failing to properly train them on ectopic pregnancy.

 The inquest heard four out of eight ambulances in the Southend area at the time of the incident were entirely crewed by student paramedics.

 Dr Anthony Marsh, chief executive of the ambulance service, said he was "very sorry", adding it was a "key priority" to have a fully-trained paramedic on every ambulance.

 Ms Glenister's sister, Paula Chapman, said: "All they had to do because they were unqualified was to get her to the hospital as quickly as possible.